lucendio/lecture-devops-infos/deliverables/exercise_implementation.md

 ====================================

-__SUBMISSION DEADLINE:__ before the end of that day when the work has been presented during the 1:1 review session
+__SUBMISSION DEADLINE:__ before the end of that day when the result is being presented during the 1:1 review session

 ### Requirements